This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 This study looked at whether taking quercetin, a common substance found in fruit and veg, can help with muscle recovery after intense exercise.
 The study concluded that taking 1000 mg of quercetin per day for a few weeks is a safe and effective way to reduce muscle damage and soreness, speeding recovery from training.

-Our thoughts: Maybe we should start adding this to our HMB Sport product!
+Our thoughts: Maybe we should start adding this to our HMB+ Creatine and HMB Sport products!

 Cooling Your Palms Will Improve Your Bench Press...
 Not.